As a broadcast journalist, your role is rooted in communication, finding stories and making them known to the public in a fast but coherent way

 Wages differ depending on the employer and the location.

 Pay tends to be higher in television than radio.
 Independent local radio posts tend to offer the lowest starting salaries.

 Additional allowances may be paid for shift work and unsocial hours and a London weighting may be available.
 Freelance reporters often have individually negotiated contracts.

 Income figures are intended as a guide only.

 Working hours typically include regular unsocial hours.
 Shift work is common, starting early to cover regional news on breakfast radio and television shows or working mid-morning until late evening for afternoon and evening bulletins.
 Weekend work is often required and most broadcasters do not take public holidays.

 On-air presenters are less likely to go out on location to cover stories and their working hours may be more predictable.

 What to expect

 - The media can be an uncertain industry in terms of job security, and people are often employed on short-term contracts.
 Many broadcast journalists work as freelancers and may have to relocate or travel according to the availability of work.

 - Job opportunities can be found across the UK.
-Work for network stations will tend to be London or regionally based.
+Work for network stations tend to be in London or regionally based.
 There are usually more opportunities at local level, through regional stations.
 Digital Audio Broadcasting (DAB) and online media have opened up many new opportunities across radio and television.